-The following vitamins and minerals are integral to the formation and maintenance of healthy teeth.
-None of them should be considered optional.
-According to your body and body of your child, they aren’t.
-Unfortunately, the modern diet is highly deficient in several of them, and these deficiencies create the unfortunate consequences of deformation and degradation that is so familiar to dentists across the world.
+The following vitamins and minerals are important.
+They are integral to the formation and maintenance of healthy teeth.
+None of them should are optional.
+Unfortunately, the modern diet is highly deficient.
+Dental health issues are familiar to dentists across the world.
 Parents with a developing child should be aware of the detrimental periodontal effects.
 In this post, we’ll show you all the vitamins and minerals for healthy teeth.
 Let’s get going.

-Saliva is not only useful in breaking down your dinner, but it also provides the necessary materials for teeth maintenance and repair.
-Some of the most prominent substances found within saliva are potassium, calcium, magnesium, and phosphates.
-You will probably recognize these as the same materials used to create bones, and you are right.
-That’s what teeth essentially are.
+Saliva is not only useful in breaking down your dinner.
+It also provides the necessary materials for teeth maintenance and repair.
+Prominent substances found within saliva are potassium, calcium, magnesium, and phosphates.
+You will recognize these as the same materials used to create bones, and you are right.
+That’s what teeth are.

 Milk and Lactic Acid

 Phosphorus is necessary for every function of the body.
-Bones and teeth require it for their structural integrity.
+Bones and teeth need it for their structural integrity.
 Thus, it acts like mortar for the calcium bricks.
 Most people will not need to worry about getting enough phosphorus.
-However, if you or your family are low, add a source of protein.
+Yet, if you or your family are low, add a source of protein.
 When there is protein, there is phosphorous.

 If you want a vegan source of phosphorus, look to whole grains, nuts, seeds, and beans.
-Keep in mind that there is an additional level of complication for nonprotein sources.
+Keep in mind that there is an extra level of complication for nonprotein sources.
 In proteins, there is a healthy ratio of calcium to phosphorous (2:1, CA:P).
-Nonprotein sources, such as grains, do not naturally contain the proper balance, so a source of calcium supplementation may be necessary.
+Nonprotein sources, such as grains, do not contain the proper balance.
+So a source of calcium supplementation may be necessary.

-Calcium and phosphorus are very important at every level for the maintenance of healthy teeth.
-However, without magnesium, they will be unable to properly form the hard layer of enamel that is best at withstanding the waves of bacteria introduced with every meal.
+Calcium and phosphorus are very important.
+This is true on every level for the maintenance of healthy teeth.
+Yet, without magnesium, they will be unable to form a hard layer of enamel. that is best at withstanding the waves of bacteria introduced with every meal.

-Firstly, Potassium increases calcium absorption.
-Many nutrients within the body require transporters to get to their ending destinations.
+Potassium increases calcium absorption.
+Many nutrients within the body need transporters to get to their ending destinations.
 Calcium is one of those nutrients, and potassium is one of those transporters.
-Without these transporters, it is believed that ingested calcium is damaging to the circulatory system.
+Without these transporters, ingested calcium is damaging to the circulatory system.

-Calcium is the figurehead of bone and teeth construction, and the supporting substances are often left in the shadow of its fame.
-Potassium is one of those supports that deserves a little recognition for its ability to increase the density of the constructed bones and teeth.
+Calcium is the figurehead of bone and teeth construction.
+The supporting substances are often left in the shadow of their fame.
+Potassium is one of those supports that deserves a little recognition.
+Its ability to increase the density of the constructed bones and teeth is important.
 Without them, the teeth would be quite brittle.

 The Vitamins List

-Teeth are primarily formed of minerals.
-The job of the vitamins, in regards to teeth, are almost entirely utilized in a supportive role.
+Teeth form from minerals.
+The job of the vitamins, in regards to teeth and gums.
+And oral health, are almost utilized in a supportive role.

-Firstly, concerning the health of your teeth, vitamin D has a very similar function to potassium.
+Vitamin D helps with a very similar function to potassium.
 The human body utilizes vitamin D to increase calcium absorption.
 This isn’t by a tiny amount either.
-According to the American Association of Endocrine Surgeons, proper levels of vitamin D can increase absorption by 200 to 400 percent.
-It is essential that the vitamin is fat-soluble.
-Thankfully, this is actually the most readily available source of vitamin D. That source is, as you probably guessed, sunlight.
-Specifically, it is the ultraviolet B rays (UVB).
+The American Association of Endocrine Surgeons, proper levels of vitamin D helps absorption. by 200 to 400 percent.
+It is a must that the vitamin is fat-soluble.
+This is actually the most available source of vitamin D. That source is sunlight.
+It is the ultraviolet B rays (UVB).

-Calcium, Vitamin D, and Magnesium need to be taken together so that your body can properly utilize it.
-Otherwise, the calcium will be deposited in your circulatory system which can eventually lead to some serious health issues.
-Typically, 99% of the calcium in your system will be in your bones and teeth, and the remainder will be floating around in the circulatory system.
+Take Calcium, Vitamin D, and Magnesium together so that your body can use it.
+Otherwise, the calcium will deposit in your circulatory system.
+This can lead to some serious health issues.
+99% of the calcium in your system will be in your bones and teeth.
+The rest will be floating around in the circulatory system.

-Firstly, the human body is loaded with systems that require activators.
+The human body has systems that need activators.
 Sometimes, this means a lack of something in the blood to trigger the event.
 Other times, having a substance in the blood will be the trigger.
-The calcium transport system is dependant upon the availability of vitamin k2 to act as that trigger.
+The calcium transport system needs vitamin k2 to act as that trigger.
 In conclusion, without it, calcium will float around your bloodstream waiting for direction.

 Finally, Odontoblasts are a type of cell that produces the dentin that creates your teeth.
-While its effects are still being studied, there is a clear connection between vitamin A deficiencies and dentin deformation.
-A parent raising children with developing teeth should take care to provide sources of vitamin A.
+The effects are still under study.
+There is a clear connection between vitamin A deficiencies and dentin deformation.
+Parents raising children should take care.
+Provide sources of vitamin A for oral health.

-Accordingly, feel free to contact us for more information on how you can take care of you and your family’s teeth and gums.
+Feel free to contact us for more information on how you can take care of you and your family’s teeth and gums.
 Plus, oral health with vitamins.
 Dr. Engel and his knowledgeable staff are ready to answer any questions you may have.
-Also, if you are looking for an expert dentist for your child(ren), we ask that you consider stopping by our office.
+Also, if you are looking for an expert dentist for your child, we ask that you consider stopping by our office.

 400 Kinderkamack Rd.